I’m currently responsible for 3+1 courses:

 LCSE is a new course, that started in the second semester 2019/20.
-It is included in the “24 credit path” needed for become a teacher of computer science at the high-school level.
+It is included in the “24 credit path” needed to become a teacher of computer science at the high-school level.
 We are now hopeful that the course will be added to the upcoming “60 credit path.”

 Until 2018/19, I was the main teacher of the Scientific Programming course.
 The course is offered in two different Master degrees: